Copy Editors

 If we abandon literature as a subject, we allow the dominant colonial narrative to remain embedded within its project.
 However, imagine we create new narratives and new forms of storytelling that highlight marginalized voices and communities rather than suppress them.
 We have the power to rewrite the narrative and challenge cultural hegemony.

-We can’t act like the classroom we operate in is a post-racial utopia when racism dictates our daily lives, from the suspension of mainly students of color at Pomona to the genocide in Palestine.
+We can’t act like the classroom we operate in is a post-racial utopia when racism dictates our daily lives, from the suspension of primarily students of color at Pomona to the genocide in Palestine.
 English has always been and will remain a tool for political power.
-Let’s educate our students to use it as such.
+Let’s educate our students to use it as a tool for liberation.